Saquinavir (By mouth)

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - This medicine should always be taken together with ritonavir.
 Take all other medicines your doctor has prescribed at the right time.
 This will help your medicines work better.

 - Take this medicine within 2 hours after a meal.

-- Capsule: If you cannot swallow the capsule whole, you may open it and mix the contents with either 15 mL (about 1/2 ounce) of sugar syrup or sorbitol syrup or 3 teaspoons of jam.
+- Capsules: If you cannot swallow the capsule whole, you may open it and mix the contents with either 15 milliliters (mL) (about 1/2 ounce) of sugar syrup or sorbitol syrup or 3 teaspoons of jam.
 Stir for 30 to 60 seconds.
 Let the mixture come to room temperature.
 Eat the entire mixture to make sure you get the full dose.

 - Do not stop using this medicine without first checking with your doctor.
 If you stop the medicine even briefly, the virus may become harder to treat.
 Contact your doctor or pharmacist when your supply of medicine is running low so you do not run out.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.